Should you overpay your mortgage or invest the money?

 I’ve put together a spreadsheet where you can plug in your own numbers (just make a copy and save it locally) to make the comparison a little clearer.

-It captures two scenarios, both with a budget fixed to the maximum amount you can repay at the start of your mortgage.
+The spreadsheet captures two scenarios, both with a budget fixed to the maximum amount you can repay at the start of your mortgage.

 I’ve assumed that it’s a fixed rate repayment mortgage (rather than interest only) and that you’re allowed to make up to 10% in overpayments each year without penalty.